eslint/eslint/docs/src/rules/no-unused-private-class-members.md

 ## When Not To Use It

 If you don't want to be notified about unused private class members, you can safely turn this rule off.

-## Version

-This rule was introduced in ESLint 8.1.0.